 A fully immersive online learning environment

-The most striking feature of The Bridge is the impressive 4K screen that allows the lecturer to be face-to-face with up to 64 remote users at once.
+The most striking feature of this lecture theatre is the impressive 4K screen that allows the lecturer to be face-to-face with up to 64 remote users at once.
 The size of the screen ensures that all individuals who connect remotely get the experience of learning from the front row of the classroom.

 Advanced Microscopy and Analysis Facilities